CDLUC3/ezid/templates/doc/apidoc.2.rst

 An identifier's metadata can be modified by sending a POST request to the identifier's EZID URL.
-Authentication is required; only the identifier's owner and any listed co-owners may modify the identifier (see `Ownership model`_ below).
+Authentication is required; only the identifier's owner and certain other users may modify the identifier (see `Ownership model`_ below).

 Metadata elements are operated on individually.
 If the identifier